packetriot/abuse/README.md

 }
 ```

-The function `VerifyCaptcha()` will be useless without valid values.
-This function uses a token that is generated on the client-side (browser) and is normally sent using a POST request to your backend.
-This function requires this token value and the IP address of the user to verify the captcha with Google.
-You'll be provided a score in the response.
-A score of `0.0` indicates a bot, although, you can configure your tolerance with the global variable `MinCaptchaThreshold` in captcha.go.
+The function `VerifyCaptcha()` will be useless without valid key values.
+This function uses a token that is generated on the client-side (browser) and is normally sent using a POST request to your backend.  `VerifyCaptcha()` takes in the token value and the IP address of the client to verify the token with Google.

+The reCAPTCHA service will provide a score in the response.
+A score of `0.0` indicates a bot although you can configure a different level of tolerance with the global variable `MinCaptchaThreshold` in `captcha.go`.

 ## Abusive Domains
 These functions are extremely easily to use.
 Use the function `IsTempEmail()` and `IsAbusiveDomain()` to check if an email address or domain is associated to a known temporary email address provider.